Why PMDD Makes You Question Life

 I spent most of my adult life following the world’s blueprint for independent living.

-I had a decent job, owned my home, drove my own car and although these things provided a sense of comfort, attaining them was subconsciously my way of staying ‘unnoticed’.
+I had a decent job, owned my home, drove my own car — and while these things brought a sense of comfort, attaining them was subconsciously my way of blending in and remaining unnoticed.

 Image by cottonbro studio on pexels

-This ordeal of keeping up appearances was draining my enthusiasm for life but more importantly, it stopped me from leaning into my true passions.
+The constant effort of keeping up appearances was draining my enthusiasm for life and more importantly, preventing me from leaning into my true passions.

 Image by Connor Scott McManus on pexels

-I was scared that if I ventured into exploring my true interests, I wouldn’t be able to sustain the commitment necessary due to the fluctuating moods caused by life with PMDD.
+I feared that if I were to venture into exploring my true interests, I wouldn’t be able to sustain the commitment necessary due to my fluctuating moods.

-That combination of feeling held back plus my attempts to maintain how I appeared as a citizen of the rat race culture created a deep sense of emptiness.
+That combination of feeling held back, alongside my attempt to maintain a respectable image within the rat-race culture, created a deep sense of emptiness.

-I had nothing to look forward to and I avoided working towards things that mattered to me because I felt like I couldn’t trust myself.
+I had nothing to look forward to and avoided working towards things that actually mattered, largely because I felt unreliable.

-My life and my attention were overtaken by my continuous efforts to simply cope.
+My life and attention were overtaken by my continuous efforts to simply cope.

 Image by Hebert Santos on pexels

-Years of practice made it easier for me to present myself in a particular way.
-I had mastered the art form of masking what lay beneath, but I was suffering greatly within.
+Years of practice made it easier for me to present myself in a certain way.
+I had mastered the art of masking what lay beneath, while suffering deeply within.

-I knew I had qualities, I just didn’t know if I had enough faith to act on them because the difficult symptoms I experienced managed to convince me otherwise.
+I knew I had qualities, I just didn’t know if I had enough faith to act on them because the monthly symptoms convinced me otherwise.

 Image by Johann Van der Linde on pexels

-For a significant timespan I was left feeling confused as to who I actually was.
+For a significant timespan, I was left feeling confused as to who I was.

 Image by Liza Summer on pexels

-In a weird way, I was proud that I had managed to keep myself alive because PMDD’s suicidal ideation had been my biggest fight the more the condition persevered.
+In a strange way, I felt proud that I had managed to keep myself alive, knowing PMDD’s suicidal ideation had been a great struggle as the condition persisted.

 I was consistently unsure of myself and the things that everyone else loved about me, I struggled to see in the same light.

-The tumultuous battles I faced within my mind had twisted my perspective of self.
-The convincing nature of the condition caused the real me to feel like an act.
+The inner turmoil caused by the condition, twisted my perspective of self causing the real me to feel like an act.

 Image by freepik

-I felt embarrassed by what my condition would put me though — ashamed that I would succumb to the intensity of feelings hurled at me by my brain due to my fluctuating hormones.
+I felt embarrassed by the way my condition affected me — ashamed that I kept buckling under the intensity of emotions my brain hurled at me as my hormones fluctuated.

-In all the suffering, I had lost my sense of self but very strangely, as the difficulties of life’s events compounded, I was forced into a position in which things slowly began to change.
+Amid all the suffering, I had lost my sense of self — but as the difficulties of life’s events compounded, I was forced into a position in which change became essential.

 Image by Luca on pexels

-‘Pain to purpose’ may sound cliché but it’s repeated for a reason.
+‘Pain to purpose’ may sound cliché, but it’s a common motivational phrase for a reason.

-During the worst of my struggles with the condition, I saw no clear way out.
-I felt trapped in an unending cycle and could not see how I might attain anything different.
+During the worst of my struggles with the condition, I couldn’t see a clear way out.

-After many years of enduring PMDD coupled with additional challenges, my hand was eventually forced.
+But after many years of enduring PMDD coupled with additional challenges, my hand was forced and I knew I had to act.

 Image by suksao on freepik